 In 1854, a California journalist from San Francisco wrote a sensationalized story about a man named Joaquin Murieta.
 In his dramatic account, Joaquin was a Mexican whose wife and brother's murders drove him to a life of violent vengeance against "all Americans", until he was ultimately captured and killed by the famous California Rangers of Captain Harry Love.

 This story was not only supported by the retelling of local folklore throughout California regarding the terror this alleged bandit caused, but it was also supported by a decapitated and preserved head that supposedly belonged to Murieta.
 This preserved head was displayed throughout the California sideshows of the late 1800s.
 The head itself was never positively identified.
 Unfortunately, the only evidence that historians have ever found that supports this tale is the fact that the California State legislature passed a "Five Joaquins" act in 1853, cautioning rangers that there were many citizens who had the same name.
-Eventually, the California governor did pay Captain Love a bounty of$1,000.00 and an additional $5,000.00 from the legislature.
+Eventually, the California governor did pay Captain Love a bounty of $1,000.00 and an additional $5,000.00 from the legislature.
 However, historians believe the high amount of the award signifies that more than one man was captured by Captain Love, and that the legend of a single violent bandit man named Joaquin Murieta is nothing more than urban legend.

-Whether or not you believe these Mexican urban legends, it is fascinating to consider how most urban legends are created and how they propagate throughout society as truth, regardless of whether or not evidence supports them.
+Whether you believe these Mexican urban legends, it is fascinating to consider how most are created and how they propagate throughout society as truth, regardless of whether or not evidence supports them.
 It's interesting to note that most of these stories begin with a small element of truth and are then surrounded with dubious details.
 Maybe that is the secret recipe that makes urban legends such a prevalent part of modern culture.